 {{articleContent|safe}}

-Q2: Where can I find more about the syntax and usage examples of MathJax or Mermaid.js?A2: MathJax and Mermaid.js both have very detailed and friendly official documents.You can access the official websites of MathJax and Mermaid.js through search engines, where you can find a wealth of syntax examples, configuration options, and troubleshooting guides to help you learn and apply these tools more deeply.
+Q2: Where can I find more grammar and usage examples for MathJax or Mermaid.js?A2: MathJax and Mermaid.js both have very detailed and friendly official documents.You can access the official websites of MathJax and Mermaid.js through a search engine, where you can find a wealth of syntax examples, configuration options, and troubleshooting guides to help you learn and apply these tools more deeply.